The Design and Analysis of Evolvable Systems

 • Hybrid systems which are adaptive to changing environments and which may influence their environments

-• Automatic, or user-determined, system updates, e.g. for operating system security, or virus detection software.
+• Automatic, or user-determined, system updates, e.g. for operating system security, or virus detection software

 However, this account misses crucial common structure which is present in these systems and makes their analysis quite different from ordinary computational systems.
 The common structure resides in (1) the way that monitoring processes have the ability to examine the behaviour of the underlying system, (2) the way that evolutionary steps interrupt computation and modify systems and their associated behaviour.
-Of considerable interest also is the assembly of systems from evolvable components, with evolutionary steps available at the various levels of a structural hierarchy.

 [ Meta Buffers ]